mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 2. **The Ancient Observatory:** Pre-Worldrend records mention an observatory that survived the cataclysm.
 Needs adventurers to find it.
 3. **The Stolen Research:** Someone broke into her office and copied her notes on the returning stars.
 Who has this information now?
 4. **The Student's Quest:** Ready to continue her late student's work.
 Needs brave souls willing to observe what killed him.
-5. **The Continental Meeting:** Her Aetheian correspondent wants to meet in person to share discoveries too sensitive for letters.
+5. **The Continental Meeting:** Her Aethorian correspondent wants to meet in person to share discoveries too sensitive for letters.
 Needs escort to Port Myrthen.
 6. **The Prophecy Interpretation:** Has found a prophecy that specifically mentions adventurers who will "read the stars' return."
 She's looking for those adventurers.
 7. **The Ley Line Disruption:** Celestial observations predict a massive ley line shift.
 Needs help preparing defenses for Silverpine's magical infrastructure.